 Three of the most effective and commonly used essential oils for oral health are peppermint, orange, and clove.
 Combinations often found in traditional remedies utilize these oils heavily, with others added for synergy and added benefits.
 Here are some blends of the best oils to use for oral health:

-- Clove and lavender to battle canker sores – dilute 1 drop with 4 drops of a carrier oil and apply twice daily.
+- Lavender to battle canker sores: dilute 3 drops in 1 tablespoon of a carrier oil and apply twice daily.

-- Clove and orange to soothe sensitive teeth – apply 1 drop with 4 drops of a carrier oil on affected tooth and gums.
+- Clove and orange to soothe sensitive teeth: add 1 drop of each in 1 tablespoon of a carrier oil and apply to affected tooth and gums.

-- Lavender to relieve blood blisters – dilute 1 drop with 4 drops of a carrier oil and apply twice daily.
+- Lavender and eucalyptus to relieve blood blisters – dilute 2 drops of lavender and 1 drop of eucalyptus in 1 tablespoon of a carrier oil and apply twice daily.